How to change logged hours in Jira: edit, move, and delete worklogs

 When the edit reaches Jira

 Whether an edit lands in Jira right away comes down to one thing: has the worklog been pushed yet.
-A worklog that is already synced to Jira is edited in Jira as you go.
-Drag it, resize it, re-assign it, or delete it, and Planim Time writes that change through your own API token the moment you make it, with the rollback above if Jira refuses.
-A draft you started but haven’t pushed yet stays on your machine: re-time it as often as you like and nothing reaches Jira until you push it.
-That is also why drafts work offline, since re-timing a block on a plane only touches the local copy until you next sync.
+A worklog already synced to Jira is edited as you go.
+Drag it, resize it, re-assign it, or delete it, and Planim Time writes the change through your signed-in Jira identity, with the rollback above if Jira refuses.
+A draft stays on your machine until you push it.
+That is also why drafts work offline: re-timing a block on a plane only touches the local copy until the next sync.

 Sync runs in both directions, and that is the part that makes editing safe.
-If you or a teammate changes a worklog directly in Jira, the calendar pulls that version in the next time you sync instead of stamping over it.
-That is the opposite of the one-way push model most browser-extension trackers use, where the tool only ever writes to Jira and silently clobbers anything edited on the Jira side.
-We went into why that breaks for teams in two-way Jira worklog sync.
+If you or a teammate changes a worklog directly in Jira, the calendar pulls that version on the next sync instead of stamping over it.
+A push-only integration cannot do that, so its conflict behaviour needs to be tested before teammates edit the same entries.
+The two-way Jira worklog sync guide shows the exact test.

 Which action for which fix